Sgt. Rock: Publication history

 A 21-issue run of reprints followed from 1988 to 1991, and two Sgt.
 Rock Specials with new content saw publication in 1992 and 1994.
 A Christmas-themed story appeared in DCU Holiday Bash II in 1997, again featuring new content.

 According to John Wells, in Fanzing 36 (July 2001), an online fan magazine:

 In at least one Sgt.
 Rock comic book published in the late 1960s, it was revealed that Sgt.
 Rock had a brother who was an infantry officer in the U.S. Marine Corps, fighting in the Pacific Theater.
 In this episode, Sgt.
 Rock told his fellow soldiers about a weird combat incident that his brother had taken part in on a Pacific island, shown in the comic in a "flashback" style.
+Larry Rock became an aide to general Douglas MacArthur and was kidnapped by the Nazis and tortured for information on the planned re-taking of the Philippines.
+Sgt.
+Rock attempted to rescue him but Larry was presumed dead when he fell from a mountain cable car (SGT.ROCK ANNUAL #2).
+One of the last Kanigher SGT.ROCK issues showed Larry living as a peaceful amnesiac in neutral Switzerland.
+Rock never reported his survival, figuring Larry had earned his peace.

 A Viet Nam soldier by the name of Adam Rock appears in Swamp Thing #16 (May 1975), though it is never specifically stated if he is intended to be a relative of Frank Rock.

 DC Comics published Sgt.
 Rock: The Lost Battalion, written and drawn by William Tucci, starting in November 2008.
 The story places Rock and Easy Company with the 1st Battalion, 141st Infantry, which was surrounded by German forces in the Vosges Mountains on October 24, 1944, and eventually rescued by the Japanese-American 442nd Regimental Combat Team.

-The Lost Battalion also revives other World War II-era DC characters, such as the Haunted Tank, and "Navajo Ace" Johnny Cloud, and the story itself is mainly narrated by combat journalist William J. Kilroy, and German General Friedrich Wiese.
+The Lost Battalion also revives other World War II–era DC characters, such as the Haunted Tank, and "Navajo Ace" Johnny Cloud, and the story itself is mainly narrated by combat journalist William J. Kilroy, and German General Friedrich Wiese.